Cooking terms can be stupidly confusing sometimes and if you have a recipe that calls for a béchamel or roux, you might wonder what the difference is.

 A roux is a mixture of (usually) equal quantities of flour and butter that’s used as a thickening agent in sauces.
 A béchamel is a sauce made using a roux with the addition of (usually) milk.
 This gives you a basic white sauce that can be used as the basis for all sorts of other creamy sauces, like cheese, parsley, mushroom, onion etc.

-And although a roux is usually a 50-50 mix of flour and butter, adding a little extra butter makes the sauce easier to blend and less likely to go lumpy.
+Although a roux is usually a 50-50 mix of flour and butter, adding a little extra butter makes the sauce easier to blend and less likely to go lumpy.
 Infusing the milk with a few flavourings first helps make the sauce taste better but you can skip this step if you’re in a hurry.

 NB: I’ve given a recipe for a basic béchamel using milk but you may find some recipes call for a mixture of milk and cooking liquid or stock.